-The idea behind importance sampling is to simulate trajectories of a physical system that optimize a criterion in a computationally efficient way.
+95 The idea behind importance sampling is to simulate trajectories of a physical system that optimize a criterion in a computationally efficient way.
 Ragone et al. (2017) used such an algorithm to simulate extreme heatwaves with an intermediate complexity climate model.
 The procedure of importance sampling algorithms, say to simulate extreme heatwaves with a climate model, is to start from an ensemble of S initial conditions and compute trajectories of the climate model from those initial conditions.
 An optimization observable is defined for the system.
-In this case, it can be the spatially-averaged temperature or precipitation over France.
-The trajectories for which the observable (e.g. daily average temperature) is lowest during the first steps of simulation are deleted, and replaced by small perturbations of remaining ones.
+In this case, it can be the spatially-averaged temperature or precipitation

+- over France.
+The trajectories for which the observable (e.g. daily average temperature) is lowest during the first steps of simu-100 lation are deleted, and replaced by small perturbations of remaining ones.
 In this way, each time increment of the simulations keeps trajectories with the highest values of the observable.
-At the end of a simulation, one obtains S trajectories for which the observable (here average temperature over France) has been maximized.
-Since those trajectories are solutions of the equations of a climate model, they are necessarily physically consistent (given that the perturbations are small).

-Ragone et al. (2017) argue that the probability of the simulated trajectories is controlled by a parameter that weighs the importance to the highest observable values: if 1 trajectory is deleted at each time step, the simulation of an ensemble of M-long trajectories has a probability of $(1-1/S)^M$ .
+At the end of the season, one obtains S simulations for which the observable (here average temperature over France) has been maximized.
+Since those trajectories are solutions of the equations of a climate model, they are necessarily physically consistent.
+Ragone et al. (2017) argue that the probability of the simulated - trajectories is controlled by a parameter that weighs the importance to the highest observable values: if 1 trajectory is deleted at 105 each time step, the simulation of an ensemble of M-long trajectories has a probability of $(1 - 1/S)^M$.
 Hence one obtains a set of S trajectories with very low probability after M time increments, at the cost of the computation of S trajectories.
 For comparison purpose, if one wants to obtain S trajectories that have a low probability (p) observable, then the number of necessary "unconstrained" simulations is of the order of M/p, so that most of those simulations are left out.
-Systems like weather@home (Massey et al., 2015b) that generate tens of thousands of climate simulations are just sufficient to obtain S = 100 centennial heatwaves, and the number of "wasted" simulations is very high.
+Systems like weather@home - 110 (Massey et al., 2015b) that generate tens of thousands of climate simulations are just sufficient to obtain S = 100 centennial heatwaves, and the number of "wasted" simulations is very high.
 Therefore, importance sampling algorithms are very efficient ways to circumvent this difficulty.
 The major caveat of this approach is that one needs to know the equations that drive the system and be able to simulate them.
 We use an alternative method that does not require such knowledge on the system.

-We use two stochastic weather generators (SWG) based circulation analogues (Yiou and Jézéquel, 2020) to simulate events of either warm temperature in December or high precipitation in Spring.
+We use two stochastic weather generators (SWG) based circulation analogues (Yiou and Jézéquel, 2020) to simulate events 115 of either warm temperature in December or high precipitation in Spring.
 These SWGs resample daily weather observations in a plausible manner to simulate new weather events (Yiou, 2014).

-125 Circulation analogues are computed on SLP (or detrended Z500) from NCEP, between 1950 and 2018.
-For each day in 1950-2018, K = 20 best analogues are determined by minimizing a spatial Euclidean distance between SLP (or Z500) maps.
+Circulation analogues are computed on SLP or detrended Z500 from NCEP, between 1950 and 2018.
+For each day in 1950-2018, K = 20 best analogues are determined by minimizing a spatial Euclidean distance between SLP or Z500 maps.
+For winter temperatures, we used analogs of Z500 over a zone covering 23°N-70°N and 10°W-40°E. For spring precipitation, we used analogs of SLP over a zone covering 30°N-70°N and 50°W-30°E.

 As explained by Yiou and Jézéquel (2020), the SWG randomly samples analogues by weighting the analogue days with a criterion that favors high temperatures or high precipitation.
 Hence, the importance sampling is summarized by the procedure of giving more weight to analogues that yield temperature (or precipitation) properties.
-There are two types of importance sampling for the analogues, which are illustrated in figure 2.
+There are two types of importance sampling for the analogues, which are illustrated in Figure 2.